muratk5n/thirdwave/en/README.md

 ---

+France-UK fishing row..
 I will laugh my ass off if militaries get involved in this debacle

-"PM Johnson vows to defend UK interests in French fishing row"

 ---